 When: September 29, 2018

 The Wolf Creek Conference is an invitation-only international "think tank" between basic scientists, clinical researchers, and industry whose purpose is to stimulate novel ideas for assessment and treatment of critically ill patients.
 The Wolf Creek Conference occurs every two years and is held at the home of the Weil Institute.

 VCU is proud to host the next Wolf Creek Conference in VA.
-The conference will be held in the Spring of 2019.
+The conference will be held May 2nd-5th, 2019.